hywing/qt-mvvm/README.md

 ViewModel has some functionalities, like

-- init view with property
+- init Model when app starts

-- init model when app starts
+- init View with property

-- bind func to connect View and Model
+- bind func to connect Model and View